I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportdebugprint.md

 ## -remarks
 <p>To see these debug strings, the driver writer must set nt!Kd_STORMINIPORT_Mask.
 This follows the new system-wide debug print mechanism.</p>

-<p>To see these debug strings, the driver writer must set nt!Kd_STORMINIPORT_Mask.
-This follows the new system-wide debug print mechanism.</p>

 ## -requirements
 <table>
 <tr>